Biotechnology Risk Assessment Research Grants (BRAG) Program

 - Gene Transfer between Genetically Engineered Animals, Plants, and Microorganisms and Related Wild and Agricultural Organisms

-- Environmental Impacts of GE relative to Non-GE Organisms in the Context of Production Systems
+- Environmental Impacts of Genetically Engineered Relative to Non-genetically Engineered Organisms in the Context of Production Systems

-- Other Research Topics Designed to Further the Purposes of this Program
+- Other Research Topics Designed to Further the Purposes of the BRAG Program

 Please see the BRAG Program Request for Applications (RFA) for more details.